By Tiffany Stuart

 The goal is to help teens reach a destination — adulthood.
 Boundaries help our teens during their race toward maturity.
 Boundaries help parents too.
 That’s why we need to know ours and model them to our teenagers.
 If we lack personal boundaries, what can we expect of our sons and daughters?

 What matters most to you?
 Do you live those things out with consistency?
 If not, how can adding boundaries help you?

 Married parents, as often as possible, be united.
 Talk in private about acceptable limits.
 Be prepared to answer teens when your boundary is non-negotiable.
 My husband and I agreed — no teen tattoos.
 Another mum’s son asked for long hair and a piercing.
 She answered, “Choose one, not both.”
 If your values aren’t compromised — compromise.

 With separated or divorced parents, know your boundaries and keep them, even when they differ from your ex’s.
 One mum keeps a “no rated R movie” standard even if the rated R movie is borrowed from dad’s.

 Reality shows often pick one winner after months of preparation.
 Each week one or more contestants are sent home.

 Of course, we don’t eliminate our sons or daughters.
 We stand beside them when they forget their lines.
 We remember their dreams, cheering their wins and comforting their losses.
-One day our teens will receive their reward by becoming the responsible adults that they were meant to be.
-And we can celebrate, knowing our boundaries and commitment played a part in their lifelong dream of independence.
-Until then, let’s challenge them to take risks, work hard and dream big.
+One day our teens will receive their reward by becoming responsible adults, and we can celebrate, knowing our boundaries and commitment played a part in their lifelong dream of independence.
+Until then, let’s challenge them to take risks, work hard, and dream big.

 How do you spell the greatest boundary of all?